SimranaSinha/Museum-Canvas-Caption-CLIP-GPT2/Milestone 4/README.md

 ## ✅ Conclusion

-Milestone 4 successfully enhances VisionScript into a **multi-functional vision-language system**.
+This milestone successfully enhances VisionScript into a **multi-functional vision-language system**.
 The addition of paragraph captions and VQA significantly improves usability, making the system more interactive and closer to real-world applications like assistive AI, smart search, and visual storytelling.